kkruto/tracking_app/README.md

-Learning Flask: This is a BucketList web application built using with Flask.
+Learning Flask: This is a web application that tracks the number of visits to a website... built using with Flask.